sake92/hepek-examples/README.md

 ## Quick intro to sbt-hepek

+What is it?
+In a nutshell it is an [SBT](http://www.scala-sbt.org/) plugin for rendering Scala `object`s to files.

 The main traits that sbt-hepek plugin uses are `Renderable` and `RelativePath` (found in [hepek-core](https://github.com/sake92/hepek-core) library).
 `Renderable` **extends** `RelativePath` which means that every *renderable* has its *path* where it **will be rendered** when **hepek** is run.
 Simple, right?
 You only need an **object** that extends `Renderable` and implements its `render: String` method.
 That will be the content of the file.

 To render the objects to files you start the sbt shell and run `hepek`.
-It will compile your sources and render the files to the `hepekTarget` folder.
+It will compile your sources and render the files to the `hepekTarget` folder (currently it is "target/web/public/main/").

 ----------------------------------------

 Now, the `RelativePath` has some interesting use cases.
 It is needed for `Renderable` to be rendered properly.
-The idea is that all resources that extend `RelativePath` will have path relative to it class' **package**.
+The idea is that all resources that extend `RelativePath` will have path reflecting it's class' **package**.
 E.g. if you have a resource called "text.txt" in a package `com.myorg` its path would be "com/myorg/text.txt", relative to `hepekTarget` folder.
 - First usecase, concerns files that **will be inserted manually** along with the rendered files (see `RawRelativePath`),